-Start with the MIT Property Office.
+If you’re not participating in the DLC Direct program, start with the Property Office.
 Let them know what items you have, their MIT property tag numbers, and where they are located.
 For reuse, the equipment should be in good working condition.

-Once departmental computers have been deactivated, DLCs have the option of donating them to nonprofits.
+Deactivated departmental computers may be eligible for donation to nonprofits.
 Before doing so, DLCs should send a list of the items to the Property Office.
-Organizations that are accepting computers in working order:

 Make sure departmental equipment is deactivated by the Property Office first.

 - Recycling through the MIT Department of Facilities: Request a pick-up via the Campus tab in Atlas.

 - The Recycling and Materials Management Office has placed TechnoCycle bins in most of the Distributed Mail Centers (DMCs) and residence halls.